ychoi04/mica-gd405/lectures/w2-assignments.md

 ### Deliverables
-  - 3 different codepen links posted on Google Doc.
-Save the p5.js sketch files for your own record and you may be asked later to submit as files, not web links.
+  - set each sketch size to 900 x 600 px.
+  - 3 different Processing sketches (folders) for each word.
+Note that (1) you have to upload the entire folder, not just `pde` file, (2) the folder and file must have the same name.
-  - Images(screen captures) of your design.
-Post them on Week 2 folder.
+  - Images(screen captures) of your design for each sketch.
-  - Also, print your images on paper.
+  - Post everything on Google Drive.